 What is the area of focus?
 What did we do?
 What are our conclusions?
-Valuation of Land and Buildings - DRC Websyst The value of land & buildings in PPE under DRC also represent significant balances in the PCC and Group's financial statements and are subject to valuation changes and impairment reviews.
+Valuation of Land and Buildings - DRC The value of land & buildings in PPE under DRC also represent significant balances in the PCC and Group's financial statements and are subject to valuation changes and impairment reviews.
 Whilst there is a lesser degree of material judgemental inputs compared to assets held at EUV, management must still apply estimation techniques to calculate these balances held in the balance sheet.
-We have: considered the work performed by the PCC/CC's valuer, including the adequacy of the scope of the work performed, their professional capabilities and the results of their work; We are satisfied that management has valued the assets held at DRC on a reasonable basis. sample tested key asset information used by the valuer in performing their valuation (e.g. floor plans Although there is a risk for land and buildings under DRC due to the specialised nature of these assets and insufficient availability of market- based evidence to assist the valuation, these assets are inherently not subject to material uncertainty arising due to market conditions.
-ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management's specialist and assumptions underlying fair value estimates. to support valuations based on price per square metre); considered the annual cycle of valuations to ensure that assets have been valued within a 5 year rolling programme as required by the Code.
+Although there is a risk for land and buildings under DRC due to the specialised nature of these assets and insufficient availability of market- based evidence to assist the valuation, these assets are inherently not subject to material uncertainty arising due to market conditions.
+ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management's specialist and assumptions underlying fair value estimates.
+We have: considered the work performed by the PCC/CC's valuer, including the adequacy of the scope of the work performed, their professional capabilities and the results of their work; We are satisfied that management has valued the assets held at DRC on a reasonable basis. sample tested key asset information used by the valuer in performing their valuation (e.g. floor plan 5 to support valuations based on price per square metre); considered the annual cycle of valuations to ensure that assets have been valued within a 5 year rolling programme as required by the Code.
 We have also considered if there are any specific changes to assets that have occurred and that these have been communicated to the valuer; At 31 March 2021, the value of land & buildings in PPE under DRC was £6.6m which is the value of the Salford Custody suite. reviewed assets not subject to valuation in 2020/21 to confirm that the remaining asset base is not materially misstated; considered changes to useful economic lives as a result of the most recent valuation; and confirmed accounting entries have been correctly processed in the financial statements.